ilyasergey/YSC2229/source/week-01-correctness.rst

 ---------------------------

 How do we know that the function is indeed correct, i.e., does what it's supposed to do?
-A familiar way to probe the implementation it for the *presence* of bugs is to give the function a specification and write some tests.
+A familiar way to probe the implementation for the *presence* of bugs is to give the function a specification and write some tests.